MetaMask/SIPs/SIPS/sip-32.md

 tracking events to the client.
 It is the client’s responsibility to process these events accordingly.

-The client MUST ensure that only pre-installed Snaps can call this method.

-The `snap_trackEvent` method is defined as follows:
+The `snap_trackEvent` method is endowed on any Snap that the client considers pre-installed.

 #### Parameters